neuralinterfaces/commoners/README.md

 npm install -g .
 ```

-## Acknowledgments
+## Acknowledgements
-`commoners` is maintained by Garrett Flynn, who originally developed the tool to streamline development of the [NWB GUIDE](https://github.com/neurodatawithoutborders/nwb-guide) application and support future hybrid application development for [Catalyst Neuro](https://github.com/catalystneuro).
+This project is part of [Neural Interfaces](https://github.com/neuralinterfaces).